wagskydive/GenLoop/docs/gui.md

 - **Style Sheet**
 - **Results**

-The **Characters** tab now supports basic character slot management.
+The **Characters** tab supports basic character slot management.
 Use the "Add Slot" button to create editable slot names and the "Remove Slot" button to delete selected slots.
+It also features a **Generate** button that runs the CLI character generation command and shows the output in a text box for progress feedback.

+The **Style Sheet** tab lets you manage a list of style tags stored in ``styles.json``.
+Add or remove styles and they will be saved automatically when closing the GUI.

 The **Results** tab shows a list of generated image files from the ``outputs`` directory.
 Use the refresh button to reload the list after running a generation command.

-Future versions will connect the GUI to the CLI to launch generation workflows and display progress.